In today's tight labor market, it's more important than ever to offer a more comprehensive benefits package to help land the top talent.

+According to the 2016 ADP® Annual Health Benefits Report, health insurance premiums rose slightly from 2014 to 2016, but they varied widely by industry and between employers.
 It's understandable to be concerned about the cost of adding more benefits, but there are ways to provide these features at little to no cost.
-Chris D'Ambrosio, senior vice president and general manager of Automatic Data Processing Insurance Agency, Inc. (ADPIA®)*, explains cost-effective strategies to offer ancillary benefits.
+Chris D'Ambrosio, senior vice president and general manager of Automatic Data Processing Insurance Agency, Inc. (ADPIA®)*, offers these cost-effective strategies to save money in providing ancillary benefits.

 Your current benefits already may include extra perks that you aren't using.
 "Guardian offers a tuition reimbursement program for members who sign up for coverage with Guardian through their employer," says D'Ambrosio.
 "Some carriers such as Sun Life Financial and Unum include an Employee Assistance Program, a mental health support service for employees, as part of their group life policies."